brodieaustin/avalon-novel/index.markdown

 "Once we are settled, I will send a messenger to announce my arrival and my wish to see the king.
 Hopefully, I will be granted an audience and deliver my message.
 It cannot come soon enough."

 Tara looked lovingly at her father and replied, "Do not worry, papa.
 I'm sure everything will be fine.
-You've always said that the king is good and noble.
+You've always said that the king's father was good and noble.
+Surely his son will be the same.
 I'm sure he will be gracious when you pay your respects."

 "Yes, I hope you are right."